 10 Steps for Finding a Good Rehab Program in Orange County

 Here are some steps for choosing a great program in Orange County:

 - Educate yourself on treatment options, types, and available providers.
-There are many different forms and levels of rehab, such as detox services, inpatient services, partial hospitalization programs (PHPs), intensive outpatient programs (IOPs), outpatient services, and support group programs.
+There are many different forms and levels of rehab from inpatient detox and rehab to outpatient services.

 - Find out what is needed to enroll in a program.
 Some programs may require a referral from a primary care, medical, or mental health provider.
 Some rehab programs may have immediate availability while others may have a waiting list.

 - Determine the types of therapy, counseling, amenities, and services that are offered.
 Programs that have many different options and specialty services may be apt to cater to specific circumstances and situations.
-For instance, a person may feel more comfortable in a gender-specific program or one that caters to adolescents or the elderly.
+For instance, a person may feel more comfortable in a gender-specific program or one that caters to LGTBQ+ communities, etc.

 - Check into insurance and payment plans.
 Rehab facilities often have staff members on hand who can help families navigate their health insurance to determine how and if it can be used to pay for treatment services and to what degree.
 Payment plans and other budgeting options are often available as well.

 - Ask about licensing and accreditations that both staff and the facility have as well as the ratio of staff to clients.
 Facilities in Orange County should be licensed through the California Department of Health Care Services (DHCS) Substance Use Disorder Compliance Division (SUDCD).
 Drug rehab facilities can choose to obtain further accreditation to show their adherence and commitment to a higher standard and quality of care, such as accreditation from the Joint Commission.

 - Ensure that treatment is individual and tailored to each person specifically.
 Addiction affects everyone differently, and rehab programs need to reflect this in their treatment services and options.